grjohnson1/Python/Python_Playground/README.md

 ## conway.py
 Conway's game of life is a cellular automation game that has a set of rule on how the cells will expand/grow.

+## ks.py
+Karplus String algorithm is used to generate musical notes in a pentatonic scale.
+Creates a WAV file for each musical note.
+Will check if musical note is created before writing file.
+The minor pentatonic notes are used as they sound relatively nice when randomly combined with the other minor notes.

+`py ks.py` - will write the WAV files.
+C4 Eb, F, G, and Bb.

+`py ks.py --display` - will play the notes and display a plot of the waves the musical note plays.

+`py ks.py --play` - will randomly play the muciscal notes.
+Will need to `CTRL+C` to stop running the program.